zhousarah/azure-compute-docs/articles/virtual-machines/maintenance-configurations-bicep.md

 > [!IMPORTANT]
 > Specific *scopes* support certain machine types and schedules.
 Be sure to select the right scope for your VM.

-## Pre-requisites
+## Prerequisites

-Before proceeding, please visit [Bicep Modules](/azure/azure-resource-manager/bicep/modules) to learn more about how bicep deployment can be organized into modules
+Before proceeding, visit [Bicep Modules](/azure/azure-resource-manager/bicep/modules) to learn more about how bicep deployment can be organized into modules

 1. Scope of resource deployment should be understood before proceeding with the Bicep template.
-For more details, see [Scope Functions for Bicep](/azure/azure-resource-manager/bicep/bicep-functions-scope).
+For more infromation, see [Scope Functions for Bicep](/azure/azure-resource-manager/bicep/bicep-functions-scope).
-2. It is essential to know how and where resources are deployed.
+2. It's essential to know how and where resources are deployed.
 3. Bicep modules must be used to perform deployments.
-DEploying resources at different scopes require the use of modules.
+Deploying resources at different scopes require the use of modules.

 > [!TIP]
 > Always provide the right set of dependencies since module execute on different scopes.
 For example - the scope for configuration assignment in maintenance configuration when using dynamic scope should be `Subscription` and when using static assignment (no dynamic scopes configured) should be `ResourceId`

 ## Bicep Resource Definition

-Please refer to the below guides for the resource format and resource definition of the Bicep template before proceeding ahead with the working example.
+ Refer to the below guides for the resource format and resource definition of the Bicep template before proceeding ahead with the working example.

 + [Maintenance Configurations](/azure/templates/microsoft.maintenance/maintenanceconfigurations)
 + [Configuration Assignments](/azure/templates/microsoft.maintenance/configurationassignments)